HewlettPackard/dc-rl/README.md

 ### Data Center Environment
-The Data Center Environment models the IT and HVAC systems of a data center, focusing on optimizing energy consumption and cooling.
+The **Data Center Environment** models the IT and HVAC systems of a DC, focusing on optimizing energy consumption and cooling.
 This environment simulates the electrical and thermal behavior of the DC components, including servers, cooling systems, and other infrastructure.
 Users can customize various parameters such as the number of servers, cooling setpoints, and the configuration of the HVAC system.
-This environment helps evaluate the performance of different control strategies aimed at reducing energy consumption and improving the overall efficiency of the data center.
+This environment helps evaluate the performance of different control strategies aimed at reducing energy consumption and improving the overall efficiency of the DC.
 A representation of the DC modelled can be seen in the following figure:
 <p align="center">
   <img src="media/Data_center_modelled.png" alt="Data Center Modelled" width="1000">